AnyPlease/cube-bench/README.md

 > A reproducible Rubik’s Cube benchmark suite for probing multimodal LLMs across perception, grounding, and closed-loop control.

+**Cube Bench** is a framework designed to evaluate the reasoning and planning capabilities of Large Multimodal Models (LMMs) using the Rubik's Cube as a complex, structured environment.
+It focuses on three core pillars:

+1. **Perception:** Can the model accurately recognize the state of the cube from images?
+2. **Grounding:** Can the model map visual states to internal representations?
+3. **Closed-Loop Control:** Can the model generate valid moves to reach a target state (e.g., solving the cube)?

 ---

 ## Install & Quick Start